10 Best HVAC

 • Change the position of your blinds seasonally.
 During winter, leave your blinds open so your home benefits from passive solar heat.
 In summer, keep blinds shut to block out heat.
 Doing both lowers the amount of work your HVAC system needs to do.

 • Keep your system clean.
-Regularly cleaning ductwork, indoor evaporator coil, condenser fan blades, and grills helps your HVAC system run efficiently and reduces the risk of mold.
-The National Air Duct Cleaners Association recommends cleaning your heating and cooling system when it starts to look dirty.
+Regularly cleaning ductwork, indoor evaporator coil, condenser fan blades, and grills helps your HVAC system run efficiently and lowers the risk of mold.
+The National Air Duct Cleaners Association advises cleaning your system when it starts to look dirty.

 ServiceCost